otrevizo/CEIS110_Python_Jul2023/README.md

 _Teaching Introduction to Python - July 2023._

-This repository contains Jupyter Notebooks that supplement the lessons from CEIS110 in July 2023.
-And Python files that cover to cover the course project.
+This repository contains Python code that supplement the lessons from CEIS110 in July 2023.

-## Jupyter Notebooks
+## Modules: Jupyter Notebooks

 The lessons are organized in modules.
 Each module introduces the student to different softare topics using Python:
 Control structures, iterative processes, functions, data structures, modules, plotting and analytics, and i/o, and visuals or plots.